peteroupc/MailLib/api/com.upokecenter.mail.Message.md

     public Message AddAttachment(InputStream inputStream, MediaType mediaType)

-<p>Adds an attachment to this message in the form of data from the given
+<p>Adds an attachment to this message in the form of data from the specified
- readable stream, and with the given media type.
-Before the new attachment is added, if this message isn't already a multipart message, it becomes a "multipart/mixed" message with the current body converted to an inline body part.</p><p> The following example (written in C# for the.NET version) is an extension method that adds an attachment from a byte array to a message.
- </p><pre>public static Message AddAttachmentFromBytes(Message msg,
- byte[] bytes, MediaType mediaType) { {
+ readable stream, and with the specified media type.
+Before the new attachment is added, if this message isn't already a multipart message, it becomes a "multipart/mixed" message with the current body converted to an inline body part.</p><p> The following example (written in C# for the.NET version) is an extension method that adds an attachment from a byte array to a message. </p><pre>public static Message AddAttachmentFromBytes(* Message msg, byte[] bytes, MediaType mediaType) { {
 MemoryStream fs = null;
 try {
-fs = new
+fs = * new java.io.ByteArrayInputStream(bytes);
- MemoryStream(bytes);
  return msg.AddAttachment(fs, mediaType);
 }
 finally {
 try { if (fs != null) { fs.close(); } } catch (java.io.IOException ex) {}
 }
+}
-} }</pre> .
+ }</pre> .

 **Parameters:**